open-dynamic-robot-initiative/trifinger_simulation/docs/installation.md

 **Note:** Only do this if you cannot use the catkin approach (see above).
-If you installed the package using the following instructions and later want to switch to catkin, you need to remove the package first, otherwise it can infer with the environment of the catkin workspace.
+If you installed the package using the following instructions and later want to switch to catkin, you need to remove the package first, otherwise it can interfere with the environment of the catkin workspace.

-1. Clone this repo and then create it's conda environment to install all
+1. Clone this repo,
-   dependencies:

        git clone git@gitlab.is.tue.mpg.de:robotics/pybullet_fingers.git
-       cd pybullet_fingers
-       conda env create -f environment.yml

-2. Install the pybullet_fingers package inside the (pybullet_fingers) conda env:
+2. Then run the installation script in interactive mode *with appropriate modifications depending on your shell type*.
+The installation script sets up a conda env (based on Python 3.6.9) and installs the `pybullet_fingers` package within it.

+For bash,

+       bash -i bash_setup_env.sh

+3. Then activate the env,

        conda activate pybullet_fingers
-       (pybullet_fingers) python -m pip install .

-3. You should check that you all tests in `tests/` are successful:
+4. You should check that you the tests in `tests/` (which wouldn't include the tests in `tests/catkin`) are successful:

-       python -m unittest discover tests/non_catkin
+       python -m unittest discover tests/

 Note that `unittest discover` doesn't search recursively and hence the tests in `tests/catkin` won't get executed.